jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 The interesting features of this zipper are its type and its meaning.

-First, we note that, while we obtained the data type for the left part by mechanically inverting the type for polish expressions, it can be assigned a meaning independently: it corresponds to *reverse* polish automatons.
+We note that, while we obtained the data type for the left part by mechanically inverting the type for polish expressions, it can be assigned a meaning independently: it corresponds to *reverse* polish expressions.

-Its indices are the types of the input and output stacks.
+In contrast to forward polish expressions, which directly produce an output stack, reverse expressions can be understood as automaton which transform a stack to another.
+This is captured in the type indices `input` and `output`.

-Second, we note that the stack produced by the polish expression yet-to-visit ("on the right") is the stack consumed by the reverse polish automation ("on the left").
+In our zipper type, the direct polish expression yet-to-visit ("on the right") has to correspond to the reverse polish automation ("on the left"): the output of the latter has to match the input of the former.

 We capture all these properties in the types by using GADTs.
 We can then properly type the traversal of polish expressions as well as reduction to